-It is recommended that participants obtain adequate cover for travel, health and accident insurance before they depart from their respective country.
-EULAR and MCI as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property that belongs to congress participants.
+It is recommended that participants obtain adequate cover for travel, health and accident insurance before they depart from their countries.
+EULAR and MCI as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property belonging to congress participants.

-The electricity power supply in Amsterdam is 220 Volt with a European standard plug.
+e electricity power supply in Spain is 220 Volt with a European standard plug.

-Locals in Amsterdam usually tip when they have received a good service.
+Locals in Madrid usually tip when they have received a good service.
 In general, people tend to tip 10% in restaurants (however restaurants do not charge extra on the bill).
-Tipping taxicab drivers and hotel personnel is also customary in Amsterdam.
+Tipping taxicab drivers and hotel personnel is also customary in Madrid.

-The Netherlands follow Central European Time (CET) which is GMT +1 hour in winter and GMT + 2 in summer.
+Spain follows Central European Time (CET) which is UTC +1 hour in winter and UTC + 2 in summer.

 - from a country listed on the Foreign Ministry list